-- As a condition of development approval, obtain a Conservation Plan for the cultural heritage resources on the property including both maintenance and restoration requirements.
-Secure its implementation through a financial security. - As a condition of development approval, implement a historic landscape plan for the Formal Gardens including reinstating the curved treeline on the northern edge of the Formal Gardens to maintain the existing terminus and views from the Main House.

-Secure commitments from the owners to undertake necessary maintenance on existing cultural heritage resources including repairs to the Gate House.
-As per the HIA report, cconsideration should be given to covering the ground floor windows and doors with ventilated exterior grade plywood to add an additional layer of security to the building.
+- obtain a Conservation Plan for the cultural heritage resources on the property including both maintenance and restoration requirements.
+Secure its implementation through a financial security; - implement a historic landscape plan for the Formal Gardens including reinstating the curved treeline on the northern edge of the Formal Gardens to maintain the existing terminus and views from the Main House; - Secure commitments from the owners to undertake necessary maintenance on existing cultural heritage resources. - Applicant's Response - Our client has no objection to preparing a Conservation Plan, and a landscape plan for the Formal Gardens, as a condition of its Phase 1 development approval.
+The Conservation Plan and landscape plan can be required and secured as a condition of site plan approval. - It is also suggested that the proponent be requested to immediately undertake repairs to the Gate House and any other vacant building requiring maintenance (Gardener's Cottage).
+As per the HIA report comments on the Gate House, cconsideration should be given to covering the ground floor windows and doors with ventilated exterior grade plywood to add an additional layer of security to the building.
 It's unclear if the interior is currently being heated, or if adequate ventilation is being provided to the interior spaces, which would discourage the buildup of moisture and accumulation of mold inside the building.